Hendahl/react-ts-hooks-state-management-alternatives/README.md

 ## Note:

 This is a demo with several state solutions in the same App, which means that structures are not optimal in all parts, duplicated code and deviations from common patterns exists.
+There is a branch for every solution that is more optimal.

 ## Alternatives: